Back to Research

 Migration Landscape

-Scale in context: Bangladesh is the 8th largest remittance-receiving country globally and the 6th largest source of international migrants.
-The overseas workforce represents approximately 8% of the total population and 15% of the labor force, placing migration at the center of the country's economic model.
-Unlike the Philippines, where migration is managed through a centralized institutional framework (POEA/TESDA), Bangladesh's system operates through 1,200 fragmented private agencies regulated by BMET.
+Scale in context: Bangladesh is among the top 8 remittance-receiving countries globally and the 6th largest source of international migrants (World Bank Migration and Development Brief).
+The overseas workforce represents approximately 8 percent of the total population and an estimated 15 percent of the labor force, placing migration at the center of the country's economic model.
+Unlike the Philippines, where migration is managed through a centralized institutional framework (POEA/TESDA), Bangladesh's system operates through 1,200 fragmented private agencies regulated by BMET with inconsistent fee-cap enforcement.

-Deployment trends show cyclical patterns driven by Gulf construction booms, oil prices, and global disruptions.
-The COVID-19 pandemic caused deployment to crash to approximately 217,000 in 2020, triggering mass repatriations and a remittance scare.
-Recovery has been rapid but uneven: while aggregate numbers have rebounded, the cost and complexity of migration have increased, with workers reporting longer processing times, higher recruitment fees, and more restrictive employer visa regimes (kafala) in several Gulf destinations.
+Deployment trends exhibit cyclical patterns driven by Gulf construction booms, oil prices, and global disruptions.
+COVID-19 caused departures to fall to roughly 217,000 in 2020, triggering mass repatriations.
+Recovery has been robust but uneven: aggregate numbers recovered strongly by 2022-23 (peaking at 1,305,453 in CY2023 per BMET), though the cost and complexity of migration have risen concurrently, with workers reporting longer processing times, higher recruitment fees, and more restrictive employer visa regimes under the kafala sponsorship system.

 Chapter 2